What Does Mutual of Omaha Part G Cover?

 Who is Plan G For?

 Plan G Medicare is increasingly popular because it works well for all sorts of people.
-It covers the Medicare gaps other than the Part B deductible, which is $203 in 2021.
+It covers the Medicare gaps other than the Part B deductible.
 Only needing to worry about paying your premiums and a small deductible can help you plan around a fixed budget instead of worrying about unforeseen out-of-pocket expenses.
 There’s no need to worry about co-payments and out-of-pocket costs that can add up and put seniors in a bind.

 Those who are well-suited for Plan G are those who want excellent coverage.
 The plan covers hospital expenses.
-It also pays the entire hospital deductible, which is $1,484 a year for 2021.
+It also pays the entire hospital deductible.
 Every time you enter a hospital after a 60-day period, you would also have to satisfy this deductible cost again.
 The deductible is required as part of using Part A Medicare and can be alleviated through having Supplement G.

-When it comes to outpatient care, Medigap G covers everything except the first $203 of expenses.
+When it comes to outpatient care, Medigap G covers everything except the first Part B expense.
 This is something that needs to be paid the first time you seek outpatient care for the year.
 Once it has been paid, Supplement G takes care of other expenses.

 In places where Medicare Supplement G is much cheaper than Plan F, it makes sense to choose Plan G. You will need to pay the Part B deductible once each year, but you can save hundreds in premiums to make up for that.